ExpertsInside/AzureGovernancePublic/index.md

 G100.2 | Governance | Tag "ServiceOwner" required on all subscriptions.
 G200.1 | Security | Only two subscription owners allowed.
 G200.2 | Security | PIM for Admin Accounts required.
-G200.3 | Security | Admin Roles can only be assigned to separate cloud-only accounts.
-Those accounts are always PIM-enabled.
 G300.1 | Networking | S2S VPN to on-premises is allowed if the company's security guidelines are followed.
 G400.1 | Cost | A monthly cost report splited by service is created.
 The IT lead and cost manager has access to these reports.
 G400.2 | Cost | A budget limit can be set through the implementation team.